Q and A For the kids:

 Now to Him who is able to do far more abundantly beyond all that we ask or think, according to the power that works within us, to Him be the glory in the church and in Christ Jesus to all generations forever and ever.
 Amen.
 (Eph 3:20-21)

-Wow.
-How can we top these words.
-Believing His words encourages me as I continue down the writing path.
+Believing God's words encourages me as I continue down the writing path.
 Realizing God’s power works within me is astounding, exciting, humbling and deserving of my full attention.
 For since the power works in me, I am responsible to move forward and to believe that God can and will shower over me abundantly more than I can ask or think.
-There is such power in this promise from God.
+There is such power in this promise from God, not just for me but for each of you as well.